 MEDICATION

 Participants are responsible for carrying and self-administering their own medication.
-With the exception of over-the-counter treatments, our staff are not allowed to hold or administer prescribed medication and cannot be responsible for ensuring that prescribed medication is taken with the exception of an epi-pen.
+With the exception of over-the-counter treatments, our staff are not allowed to hold or administer prescribed medication and cannot be responsible for ensuring that prescribed medication is taken with the exception of an EpiPen.
 If you have special requests (e.g. refrigeration requirements), note them clearly on your health forms and feel free to contact us to re-confirm.
 Participants are never allowed to share or dispense prescribed medication.

 If applicable, bring enough medication for the duration of the program, as well as a prescription record in case you misplace/lose your medication.
 For the flight, be sure to pack any medication in your carry-on luggage.
 The same is true for contact lenses and prescription glasses.
 Check TSA’s restrictions on traveling with medication and liquids at www.tsa.gov/travelers/airtravel/prohibited/permitted-prohibited-items.shtm.